I’ve really struggled to figure out what to say since I first heard the reports of yet another mass shooting on American soil.

 Our country has been hijacked by a far-right minority willfully blind to the fact that their fellow white Americans are a bigger threat to their lives than the Muslim terrorists they hate so much.
 While at the same time, the Church has allowed itself to be infected by a fear of dying that’s become far, far more powerful than either her faith in resurrection or her lifelong belief that Christian love means laying down one’s life, not taking another’s.

 So, I’m not going to bother trying to formulate some revolutionary new argument for better gun control.
 I probably couldn’t even if I wanted to.
 Instead, I’m going to post the same thing I posted the last time there was a mass shooting and I’ll continue to post the same thing every time there’s another mass shooting (because there will be) until we find the collective will to act instead of simply paying lip service to the needless, senseless tragedies that have inexplicably become a normal part of life in America.

 So, here it is….

-As I said back in October, all I could offer yesterday when I heard about the tragedy in San Bernardino were my prayers.
+As I said back in June, all I could offer yesterday when I heard about the tragedy in Oregon were my prayers.

-They were sincere prayers and I believe everyone who offered and continues to offer their prayers for those affected by the Charleston shooting and the Oregon shooting and the Planned Parenthood shooting and this shooting and every other mass shooting are sincere in their offering and genuinely brokenhearted for that community.
+They were sincere prayers and I believe everyone who offered and continues to offer their prayers for those affected by the UCC shooting are sincere in their offering and genuinely brokenhearted for that community.

 But our prayers are not enough.